shaiws/Checkers/README.md

 ## How to get startted

-Basicly, you just need to clone this repo
+Basically, you just need to clone this repo
 ```
 git clone https://github.com/shaiws/Checkers.git
 ```